BBaysinger/bb-portfolio/README.md

 #### 🧹 Image cleanup & retention

 - Goal: keep registries lean by retaining only the most recent images
-- Orchestrated cleanup for both Docker Hub and ECR
+- Automated cleanup for both Docker Hub and ECR
 - Defaults keep last 3 images and remove older (ECR also removes untagged)

 Common tasks: